 Lastly, no one has the responsibility to forgive you.
 That is their decision.
 You can only do your best and let go the rest.

-PS: be prepared for either a BLAST (feelings of repressed anger bubbling up), DENIAL (denying that your part was not problematic), or ACCEPTANCE (sweet resolution).
+PS: be prepared for either a BLAST (feelings of repressed anger), DENIAL (denying that your part was not problematic), or ACCEPTANCE (sweet resolution).
 If needed, repeat steps one to five.